sourceengineers/se-scope-target/README.md

 ## Commands
 It is possible to control the scope entirely through commands send by the host.
 To see all available commands are and their functions, check the [protocol](https://bitbucket.org/sourceengineers/iot-scope-doc/src/master/Protocol.md) description.
-For this to work, the Scope_command() function has to be used.
+For this to work, the Scope_receiveData() function has to be used.

 Alternatively, every command has a corresponding function defined in Scope.h.
 For a detailed description of the corresponding functions check this [page](https://bitbucket.org/sourceengineers/iot-scope-target/src/master/doc/command-api.md).
 ### Command execution
-If commands should be sent to the scope, the Scope_command() function has to be used.
+If commands should be sent to the scope, the Scope_receiveData() function has to be used.
 This function reads the data from the input stream and interprets it.
-Meaning, the data has to be received, written into the input stream and afterwards, Scope_command(scope) can be called.
+Meaning, the data has to be received, written into the input stream and afterwards, Scope_receiveData(scope) can be called.

 ```c
 IByteStreamHandle input_stream = Scope_getInputStream(scope);